trumanjchan/market-inference/README.md

 - Shareable links - show your friends the next value play
 - Error handling - error pop-ups for user experience
 - Responsive - view the site on your desktop or mobile
+- Various news sources - not limited to one single source for articles
 - Macroeconomic factors and articles within 1 week of stock's High and Low